semuconsulting/pyspartn/README.md

 #### Encrypted Payloads

 Some proprietary SPARTN message sources (e.g. Thingstream PointPerfect © MQTT) use encrypted payloads (`eaf=1`).
 In order to decrypt and decode these payloads, the user must set `decode=1` and provide a valid decryption `key`.
 Keys are typically 32-character hexadecimal strings valid for a 4 week period.
-If the datastream contains messages with ambiguous 16-bit gnssTimetags (`timeTagtype=0`) - which generally includes all GAD messages and some OCB messages - a nominal `basedate` is also required, representing the date on which the datastream was originally created to the nearest half day.
+If the datastream contains messages with ambiguous 16-bit gnssTimetags (`timeTagtype=0`) - which generally includes all GAD messages and some OCB messages - a nominal `basedate` is also required, representing the UTC datetime on which the datastream was originally created to the nearest half day.
 If you're parsing data in real time, this can be left at the default `datetime.now(timezone.utc)`.
-If you're parsing historical data, you will need to provide a basedate representing the date on which the datastream was originally created to the nearest half day.
+If you're parsing historical data, you will need to provide a basedate representing the UTC datetime on which the datastream was originally created to the nearest half day.
 See examples below.

 The current decryption key can also be set via environment variable `MQTTKEY`, but bear in mind this will need amending every 4 weeks.